-210 pages of charts and graphs is easy to produce.
+210 pages of charts and graphs is actually quite easy to produce.

 Identifying the handful of key findings that have an actionable solution is harder.
 This requires seasoned familiarity with the data set, as well as an up to date understanding of available marketplace solutions.

 Your CFO is watching cost trends.
 Looking at cost stratification is as important as risk stratification.
 Percentage of "zero dollar" members may represent inadequate access to care.
 Higher than benchmark spend on very expensive claims may provide insights to more aggressive medical and pharmacy cost solutions.

 Every major condition has a story.
 The solutions for different diseases and conditions vary greatly, and often require specialized clinical resources.
 Members with cancer, diabetes, back injuries or high risk maternity each require approaches that leverage expertise in their respective areas.

 3% of your claimants drive 56.5% of your dollars.
 In other words, for 10,000 members, 300 people are driving well over half of your expenditure.
 How much of that is specialty pharmacy?
 Which members are potential stop-loss risks?
 What targeted strategies should you consider?

 Underutilization of primary care, preventive services and behavioral health may eventually drive greater costs than over utilization of emergency departments and medical specialists.

 The long game, for employers, is mitigating higher risk.
 The value of health risk solutions, such as wellness and lifestyle programs, are seen in the migration of members from higher risk strata, to lower risk strata.